POLICIES AND PROCEDURES

 Sickness and Illness Policy and Procedures

 At Putnoe Woods Preschool we promote the good health of all children attending.
-To help keep children healthy and minimise infection, we do not expect children to attend nursery if they are unwell.
+To help keep children healthy and minimize infection, we do not expect children to attend nursery if they are unwell.
 If a child is unwell it is in their best interest to be in a home environment with adults, they know well rather than at nursery with their peers.

 Sleep and Rest Policy and Procedures